Table of Contents

-Amazon offers a subscription fee for the Pro FBM service that costs USD $39.99 per month.
+Amazon offers a subscription fee for the Pro FBM service that costs $39.99 per month.
 By subscribing to this plan, you can waive additional fees when a product is sold.

 Per-item selling fee

-The per-item selling fee is USD $0.99 for each item sold.
+The per-item selling fee is $0.99 for each item sold.
 This fee can be waived if you sign up for the Pro FBM plan.

 Other fees you’ll encounter

-If you partner with a 3PL to handle Amazon FBM, there are costs like storage and fulfillment costs.
+If you partner with a 3PL to handle Amazon FBM, there are costs like storage and fulfilment costs.
 If you do it yourself, you may think you’re saving money, but there are always opportunity costs with the amount of time you’re spending packing boxes and running to the local UPS store.

 Save time, cut shipping costs, and speed up deliveries with ShipBob

-Use multiple fulfillment centers
+Use multiple fulfilment centres

 “Storing inventory in different regions is key to reducing costs and transit times.
 Not only is this better for our customers but we also gain a 13% savings to our bottom line.
 We want to offer a custom experience for our customers and we can’t do that at a reasonable cost with Amazon.
 It’s also difficult to have remarketing capabilities.”